ocroquette/gradle-extools/README.md

 When this extool will be used, the ```bin``` subdirectory will be added at the beginning of the ```PATH``` variable, allowing to find "myclitools".

+Warning: on Windows, you should be particularly careful when expanding the PATH, see " Best practice" below.

 We now need to package the extool.
 It is very easy, since the ZIP format is used.
 Just make sure that ```extools.conf``` is at the root of the content of the ZIP file, and that the level "dir" is not used.
 For instance, when using zip on the command line on a Unix like system:
 ```
 cd dir